PDAL/PDAL/doc/development/overview.rst

 As an alternative, PDAL allows execution of data with a point table that contains a fixed number of points (StreamPointTable).
-When a StreamPointTable is passed to the execute() function, the private run() function detailed above isn't called, and instead processOne() is called.
+When a StreamPointTable is passed to the execute() function, the private run() function detailed above isn't called, and instead processOne() is called for each point.
 If a StreamPointTable is passed to execute() but a pipeline stage doesn't implement processOne(), an exception is thrown.

 bool processOne(PointRef& ref)